onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

           currentAuctionState == AuctionState.cancel)
         _;}
 ```
-`block.number` and *[average block time](https://etherscan.io/chart/blocktime)* can be used to estimate time as well, but this is not future proof as block times may change (such as [fork reorganisations]https://blog.ethereum.org/2015/08/08/chain-reorganisation-depth-expectations/ and the[difficulty bomb](https://github.com/ethereum/EIPs/issues/649)).
+`block.number` and *[average block time](https://etherscan.io/chart/blocktime)* can be used to estimate time as well, but this is not future proof as block times may change (such as [fork reorganisations](https://blog.ethereum.org/2015/08/08/chain-reorganisation-depth-expectations/) and the [difficulty bomb](https://github.com/ethereum/EIPs/issues/649)).
 In a sale spanning days, the 12-minute rule allows one to construct a more reliable estimate of time.

 ## Deprecated/historical recommendations